CaiY77/Operating-System-Simulation/README.md

 ## Information to Provide:
 ### How much RAM memory is there on the simulated computer?
-(do no include 'kilobytes' or words.)
+(Do not include 'kilobytes' or words.)

 ### How many hard disks does the simulated computer have?
 (The enumeration of the hard disks starts with 0.)